SUNRISE BEACH CYPRUS: A wedding photographers story

 For me, destination weddings are extra special, the added air of excitement of family and friends all being in an unfamiliar environment always adds to the occasion.
 Over the years wedding photography has given me many opportunities to travel and meet the most amazing people and whilst on a destination wedding in Cyprus I met this young boy called Marley who was something else.

-I was booked to photograph Sarah and Lee’s wedding at the beautiful Sunrise Beach in Protaras Cyprus due to my creative documentary style which is more about capturing real stories than fake poses.
+I was booked to photograph Sarah and Lee’s wedding at the beautiful Sunrise Beach in Protaras Cyprus due to my creative documentary style.
 My main aim at every wedding is to tell a unique story of the event, to photograph the ‘heartbeat of the day,’ and unbeknown to me at the time, Marley was just what I was looking for.

 “I now include these types of shots in all my work, they are very important for storytelling.
 They are the ‘in-between moments’ which I like to call “Link Shots” – They are not so obvious but they help narrate the overall story of the event!”

 I was later informed by Sarah the Bride about Marley’s condition.
-Sarah told me his condition is portal hypertension, congenital hepatic fibrosis, polycystic kidney disease, Caroli disease and oesophagal.
+Sarah told that Marley has a condition called portal hypertension, congenital hepatic fibrosis, polycystic kidney disease, Caroli disease and oesophagal.
 His condition affects the liver and kidneys leading to liver and kidney failure and needing transplants in the future.